-Through agency ethics program reviews - plenary, inspection, and follow-up reviews - OGE ensures consistent and sustainable agency ethics program compliance with established executive branch ethics laws, regulations and policies, and provides recommendations for meaningful program improvement.
+Program Reviews: Through agency ethics program reviews - plenary, inspection, and follow-up reviews - OGE ensures consistent and sustainable agency ethics program compliance with established executive branch ethics laws, regulations, and policies, and provides recommendations for meaningful program improvement.
 Program reviews include an examination of agency ethics program materials such as financial disclosure reports, documentation of ethics advice provided to employees, training records, and ethics agreement compliance tracking.
-In fiscal year 2018, OGE conducted 28 program reviews and published a total of 38 program review reports.
-OGE also conducted 37 follow-up reviews and published 22 related reports.
-In fiscal year 2018, OGE issued 134 recommendations as a result of its program reviews.
-In cases in which OGE identified a program weakness during a program review, OGE exceeded its target for the percent of program reviews conducted during the fiscal year.
+In fiscal year 2020, OGE conducted 28 program reviews and 22 follow-up reviews.
+Additionally, OGE conducted a focused review at one agency based on evidence of potential serious program deficiencies.
+Reports on each of these 51 reviews were published and posted on OGE's website.
+In fiscal year 2020, OGE's ethics program reviews resulted in 99 recommendations addressing specific ethics program deficiencies.
+In cases in which OGE identified a program weakness during a program review, OGE met its target for the percentage of program reviews that resulted in improvements in the agency's ethics program.

-OGE also helps ensure that senior officials remain free from conflicts of interest by timely reviewing the public new entrant, annual, termination, and transaction financial disclosure reports of executive branch leaders appointed by the President and confirmed by the Senate (PAS), as well as other reports filed by Designated Agency Ethics Officials (DAEOs) and certain White House officials.
-In fiscal year 2018, OGE reviewed approximately 1,450 public financial disclosure reports.
-OGE exceeded its target of completing reviews of public financial disclosure reports required to be submitted to OGE within 60 days of receipt.
+Annual Financial Disclosure: OGE also helps ensure that senior officials remain free from conflicts of interest by timely reviewing the public new entrant, annual, termination, and transaction financial disclosure reports of executive branch leaders appointed by the President and confirmed by the Senate (PAS), as well as other reports filed by Designated Agency Ethics Officials (DAEOs) and certain White House officials.
+In fiscal year 2020, OGE closed ninety-six (96%) percent of its reviews of public financial disclosure reports, including new entrant, annual, termination, and periodic transaction reports required to be submitted to OGE, within 60 days of receipt.

-OGE continued working to ensure that executive branch leaders appointed by the President and confirmed by the Senate (PAS) remain free of conflicts of interest after taking office.
+Resolving Conflicts of Interest: OGE continued working to ensure that executive branch leaders appointed by the President and confirmed by the Senate (PAS) remain free of conflicts of interest after taking office.
 OGE does this by identifying and resolving potential conflicts of interest on the part of PAS nominees and by establishing written ethics agreements with them prior to confirmation.
 OGE then monitors PAS ethics agreement compliance through the collection and review of documentation provided by agency ethics officials.
-These Certifications of Ethics Agreement Compliance require appointees to attest to their ethics agreement compliance.
+Certification of Ethics Agreement Compliance reports require appointees to attest to their ethics agreement compliance.
 OGE continued the practice of posting these certifications on its website.
-In fiscal year 2018, 379 PAS appointees were required to document timely compliance with their ethics agreements.
-Agency ethics officials reported that ninety-four percent of these appointees complied with their ethics agreements within the required time frame.
+In fiscal year 2020, 161 PAS appointees were required to certify that they had complied with their ethics agreements.
+OGE received certifications from 151 (94%) of the PAS appointees, affirming compliance with all ethics agreement requirements by the applicable due date.

-OGE assesses agency ethics program compliance through the Annual Agency Ethics Program Questionnaire (Annual Questionnaire).
+Annual Questionnaire: OGE assesses agency ethics program compliance through the Annual Agency Ethics Program Questionnaire (Annual Questionnaire).
 Through the Annual Questionnaire, OGE collects ethics program data from each of the more than 130 executive branch agencies.
-Agency responses to the Annual Questionnaire give OGE a snapshot view of each agency's ethics program and ensure that the each agency does a year-end assessment of its own ethics program.
-Notably, 100 percent of agencies complied with the requirement to submit their ethics program data.
-In fiscal year 2018, OGE continued to share key highlights from its Annual Questionnaire with ethics officials and the public by posting on its website a report summarizing highlights and trends ascertained from collected data, as well as each agency's responses to the Annual Questionnaire.
+Agency responses to the Annual Questionnaire give OGE a snapshot view of each agency's ethics program and ensure that each agency does a yearend assessment of its own ethics program.
+Notably, one-hundred percent (100%) of agencies complied with the requirement to submit their ethics program data.
+In fiscal year 2020, OGE continued to share key highlights from its Annual Questionnaire with ethics officials and the public by posting on its website a report summarizing highlights and trends ascertained from collected data, as well as each agency's responses to the Annual Questionnaire.
 This allows the public to have insight into individual agency ethics programs and allows agencies to share model practices.